General-Software-Inc-Open-Projects/dataries-zookeeper-docker/README.md

 # Description

-This image was created with the intention of achieving an easier deployment of Apache Zookeeper component on Docker.
-You can find the official image [here](https://hub.docker.com/r/_/zookeeper).
+This image was created with the intention of adding extra configuration options to the deployment of Apache Zookeeper component on Docker.
+We are not associated with Apache or Zookeeper in anyway.
+You can find the official docker image [here](https://hub.docker.com/r/_/zookeeper).

 # Quick reference